DanRepik/api_foundry/readme.md

 | x-am-sequence-name    | Specifies the database sequence to be used for generating primary keys.                                     | Required only when the primary key type is "sequence".                                    |
 #### Schema Component Object Associations

 When defining the api using schema objects the Open API specication allows properties that can be either objects or array of objects in addition to the other basic types.
-With additional custom attributes API-Maker can populate these properties saving the client application the need to make multiple requests to construct objects with these properties.
+With additional custom attributes API-Foundry can populate these properties saving the client application the need to make multiple requests to construct objects with these properties.

 **Including an Object Property**